git-pull/tao-of-tmux/manuscript/05-session.md

 ## Creating a session

-The simplest command to create a new session is just typing `tmux`:
+The simplest command to create a new session is typing `tmux`:

 {language=shell, line-numbers=off}
     $ tmux

-The `$ tmux` application without any commands is equivalent to `$ tmux new-session`.
+The `$ tmux` application, with no commands is equivalent to `$ tmux new-session`.
 Nifty!

-By default, your session name will be given a number.
-Which isn't too descriptive.
+By default, your session name will be given a number, which isn't too descriptive.
 What would be better is:

 {language=shell, line-numbers=off}